Visualization for Epidemiological Modelling: Challenges, Solutions, Reflections & Recommendations

 \subsection{Supporting Epidemiological Modelling with Visualization Research}

 \summary{ \textBF{NEW:} Visualization Knowledge and Applied Visualization Research Or is this just part of `Approach'? }

 Much of the knowledge generated in visualization research is encapsulated in distinct visual designs.
 Munzner \cite{munzner2014visualization} adopts the terminology of scientific visualization pioneers Haber \& McNabb \cite{haber1990visualization} in describing these designs as \emph{idioms} -- combinations of design decisions that result in particular styles or forms of visual data depiction that are likely to be useful for particular types of user to support particular types of task \cite{miksch2014matter}.
 These idioms can be considered as graphical templates that offer (sometimes loosely) defined styles of visual communication.
-They include well known graphic types such as scatter plots, choropleth maps, bar charts, fish-eye lenses and box plots, as well as many less celebrated and more specific graphical devices \cite{heer2010tour}.
-Knowledge about how to use visualization effectively in any applied context draws upon these established visual solutions and their use to address particular problems (task, data set, user) \cite{miksch2014matter}.
+They include well known graphic types such as: scatter plots \cite{RSTA-2021-0301} (\textit{Fig. 4}); choropleth maps \cite{RSTA-2021-0304} (\textit{Fig. 2}), \cite{RSTA-2021-0315} (\textit{Fig. 4}); bar charts \cite{RSTA-2021-0307}, (\textit{Fig. 5}), \cite{RSTA-2021-0311} (\textit{Fig. 4}); heat maps \cite{RSTA-2021-0298} (\textit{Fig. 2}), \cite{RSTA-2021-0311} (\textit{Fig. 4}), \cite{RSTA-2022-0039} (\textit{Fig. 3}); time lines \cite{RSTA-2021-0301} (\textit{Fig. 8}), \cite{RSTA-2021-0315} (\textit{Figs. 5,6}), \cite{RSTA-2022-0039} (\textit{Fig. 2}) and box plots \cite{RSTA-2021-0314} (\textit{Fig. 2}), as well as many less celebrated and more specific graphical devices \cite{heer2010tour}.
+Idioms also involve approaches to generating composite graphics, for example through Small Multiples \cite{RSTA-2021-0301} (\textit{Fig. 7}), \cite{RSTA-2021-0307} (\textit{Fig. 4}), \cite{RSTA-2021-0314} (\textit{Figs. 4,5}), \cite{RSTA-2022-0039} (\textit{Figs. 5, 6})] Knowledge about how to use visualization effectively in any applied context draws upon these established visual solutions and their use to address particular problems (task, data set, user) \cite{miksch2014matter}.
 It is frequently and beneficially shaped in the crucible of applied work.
 Some of this knowledge is explicitly captured in a series of complementary efforts to determine and communicate what we know about visualization through established idioms (e.g. \cite{mackinlay2007show, diehl2018visguides, ftDataVocab, ft2021visual}), but much of it remains implicit and is drawn upon, and accumulated, in applied contexts through \textit{the visualization design process}.
 Various models describe this process of understanding tasks, users and data, and applying and developing visualization knowledge in specific beneficial ways.
 They detail the strategies to apply, the activities in which to engage, the pitfalls to avoid, and the qualities expected in rigorous work \cite{shneiderman2006strategies, lloyd2011human, sedlmair2012design, meyer2012four, wood2014moving, meyer2015nested, mccurdy2016action, hall2019design, meyer2019criteria}.
 Munzner \cite{munzner2014visualization} emphasizes the importance of these idioms for knowledge \textit{transfer} between contexts during the design process in noting the crucial role of: \sayIt{existing idioms as [providing] a springboard for designing new ones}.